The challenge

 The outcome

-Our client ultimately chose to postpone the proposed redevelopment the town centre.
-Feedback from the community consultation demonstrated that community attitudes were complex and stakeholders unlikely to reach consensus.
-The study demonstrated a degree of entrenched opposition to the proposal, particularly among older, longer-term residents.
-The results also demonstrated that while younger, newer residents were broadly supportive or redevelopment, many residents expressed a preference for any redevelopment to be considered in parallel with the broader goals for the area rather than as a “stand-alone”.
+Our client ultimately chose to postpone the proposed redevelopment of the town centre.
+Feedback from the community consultation demonstrated that community attitudes were complex and stakeholders were unlikely to reach a consensus.
+The study showed a degree of entrenched opposition to the proposal, particularly among older, longer-term residents.
+The results also demonstrated that while younger, newer residents were broadly supportive of redevelopment, many residents expressed a preference for any redevelopment to be considered in parallel with the broader goals for the area rather than as a “stand-alone”.